 The Native American Forest and Rangeland Management Program (NAFRMP) is part of the university’s Ecological Restoration Institute (ERI).
-Jonathan sees the NAFRMP as a continuation of NAU’s commitment to Native Americans—goal number three in the 2025 Strategic Plan and what he experienced as a two-time NAU alumnus, 1985 (BS) and 1991 (MS), from the School of Forestry.
+Jonathan Martin, BS Forestry, ’85 and MS Forestry, ’91, sees the NAFRMP as a continuation of NAU’s commitment to Native Americans—goal number three in the 2025 Strategic Plan and what he experienced as a two-time NAU alumnus.

-Martin is uniquely qualified for the position he started in May 2019, given his long career in the profession and his familiarity with the region growing up in Gallup, New Mexico, and as a member of the Navajo Nation.
-The conversation here ranges from benefits of the program, his vision of NAFRMP, and how his time as an NAU student prepared him for a career as a practitioner and an eventual return to his alma mater.
+Martin is uniquely qualified for the position he started in May 2019, given his long career in the profession and his familiarity with the region as a member of the Navajo Nation who grew up in Gallup, New Mexico.
+The conversation here ranges from his vision for NAFRMP and the benefits of the program to how his time as an NAU student prepared him for a career as a forestry practitioner and an eventual return to his alma mater.

-Take a step back to your years as a student.
-When you graduated, did you feel know what you wanted to do with your life professionally?
+Think back to your years as a student.
+When you graduated, did you know what you wanted to do professionally?

 Quite honestly, when I first got here I wasn’t even sure what a forester was.
 Everyone has some ideas of foresters being out in the woods.
 And as a teenager I didn’t do much work in the forest, but I knew I wanted to work in the forest.
 I had a choice of schools, but NAU suited me much better in terms of its curriculum.
 At the time it promoted the idea of multi-resource use management, and the other colleges had more of an emphasis on logging or engineering.
 And I just felt that this idea of multiple resource management just sounded like a more encompassing way of learning how to be a forester.